uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

   - dropping the old ISS implementation could save about ~9k LOC, as measured by `cloc backend/server/importlib/*Import* backend/satellite_exporter/ backend/satellite_tools/exporter/ backend/satellite_tools/*sat*ync*`
 - support syncing repo metadata, in order for them not to necessarily be regenerated on the ISS Slave
 - allow downloading of files from locations other than the ISS Master - SCC, a closer Proxy, third-party repos...
+- offer a UI for ISS in general.
+Current implementation does not have one
 - integrate with the Content Lifecycle Management functionality: automatically sync after content is finalized

 # Unresolved questions